 An Abandoned Tree

 The spring season brought a lot of warmth and free-flowing energy to the abandoned tree.
-But the monsoon and winters gave a sudden shock of reality.
+But monsoon and winters gave a sudden shock of reality.
 What the tree thought of as a never-ending union was more of a short vacation.
-As the summer season vanished so did the birds and caterpillars.
+As the summer season bid farewell, so did the birds and caterpillars.
 The tree was left alone to feed on misery.
-Yet it never stopped breathing, even the jab of a knife on a cold winter night made him realize of its minion existence.
+Yet it never stopped breathing.
+Even, a simple, jab of a knife was enough to make the tree realise, the value of its minion existence.

 In a sombre mood, he bid adieu to the static being and took the flight of steps that lead towards his room.
 The lanky fellow pulled out a chair for him and thought, when he’ll grow older it is more likely that he’ll connect to the tree than to any of his dear ones, who were special enough to drag him out of the living dungeon, “his house”.